 - 9.2.2.3.
-In areas designated on Schedule 13 as Mid-Rise Residential, the following policies shall apply: - a.
-Mid-Rise Residential areas are generally located in Intensification Areas and shall consist of primarily residential buildings.
+In areas designated on Schedule 13 as Mid-Rise Residential, the following policies apply: - a.
+Mid-Rise Residential areas are generally located in Intensification Areas and shall be planned to consist of primarily residential buildings.
 They will help achieve the City's population and intensification targets by establishing medium intensity housing forms.
-Such areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - The following uses shall be permitted in areas designated as Mid-Rise Residential, in addition to those uses permitted through policy 9.2.1.9: - i.
-Residential units: - ii.
+These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - The following uses shall be permitted in areas designated as Mid-Rise Residential, in addition to those uses permitted through policy 9.2.1.8: - i.
+Residential units; - ii.
 Home Occupations; - iii.
-Small scale convenience retail, provided the use is: - A. located in a corner unit where at least one of the sides is on a collector or arterial street as indicated on Schedule 9; and - B. a maximum of 185 square metres of gross floor area. and, - iv.
+Small scale convenience retail, provided the use is: - A. located on a corner lot where at least one of the sides is on a collector or arterial street as indicated on Schedule 9; and - B. a maximum of 185 square metres of gross floor area. and, - iv.
 Community facilities. - c.
-The following Building Types are permitted in areas designated as Mid-Rise Residential, pursuant to policies in Section 9.2.3 of this Plan: - i.
-Mid-Rise Buildings; and, - ii.
-Public and Private Institutional Buildings. - d.
-Within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets the following building types are also permitted, pursuant to policies in Section 9.2.3 of this Plan: - i.
-Townhouses; - ii.
-Stacked Townhouses; and, - iii.
+The following Building Types are permitted in areas designated as Mid-Rise Residential, pursuant to policies in Section 9.2.3 of this Plan:

+- i.
+Mid-Rise Buildings; and,

+- ii.
+Public and Private Institutional Buildings.

+- d.
+Within 70 metres of an area designated as Low-Rise Residential or on streets that are not arterial streets or major collector streets, the following building types may be permitted, pursuant to policies in Section 9.2.3 of this Plan, in order to provide for an appropriate a transition to the Low-Rise Residential area:

+- i.
+Townhouses:

+- ii.
+Stacked Townhouses; and,

+- iii.
 Low-Rise Buildings.